No booking fees on the app

 Cambridge to London train timetable

-From Cambridge to London, take the fastest train in 50 minutes, typically 1 hour 9 minutes.
-Daily, 146 trains depart from Cambridge, with the first at 04:48 and the last at 23:51.
-During Off-Peak times starting at 09:30 on weekdays, enjoy a quieter space with fewer people.
-Check real-time updates for train times, delays, and cancellations.
-We save you time, effort, and money.
+Journey from Cambridge to London on the fastest train in 50m, usually 1h 9m.
+Every day, 146 trains leave from Cambridge, starting at 04:48 and ending at 23:51.
+During Off-Peak Times from 09:30 on weekdays, enjoy a quieter and less crowded journey.
+Get real-time updates on train schedules, delays, and cancellations.
+Save time, effort, and money with us.

 DepartsArrivesOperator